mozilla/addons-linter/README.md

 ### Libraries updates

-This is the (manual) process to update libraries in dispensary:
+This is the (manual) process to update the "dispensary" libraries:

 1. Open `src/dispensary/libraries.json`
 2. Open the release pages of each library.
 Here is a list: